Skip to main content

 #

-DA MCP is a remote MCP server that gives AI assistants like Claude or ChatGPT direct access to DA management operations.
-Once connected, your AI assistant can browse your DA repositories, read and write files, create new pages, move content around, check version history, and look up media and fragment references — all without leaving the chat window.
+DA MCP is a remote MCP server that provides AI assistants such as Claude and ChatGPT with direct access to DA management operations.
+Once connected, your AI assistant can browse your DA repositories, read and write files, create new pages, move content around, check version history and look up media and fragment references, all without leaving the chat window.

 Think of it as giving your AI assistant a command-line-like interface to DA.
 Instead of switching between tools and copying content back and forth, you can say things like: